Bella Abzug: Personal life

 In 1944, Bella married Martin Abzug, a novelist and stockbroker.
 They met on a bus in Miami, Florida while heading to a Yehudi Menuhin concert, and they remained married until his death in 1986.
 They had two daughters.

 Abzug was a cousin of the late Arlene Stringer-Cuevas, who served as a New York City Council member, and her son Scott Stringer, a New York City politician.
+Abzug lived at 20 West 16th Street in Manhattan during the 1960s.

-Abzug used to comment that if male lawmakers were going to swim naked in the Congressional swimming pool as was the tradition, that that would be fine with her.
+Abzug used to comment that if male lawmakers were going to swim naked in the Congressional swimming pool as was the tradition, then that would be fine with her.

 Honors and legacy

 In 1974, Jeff London created a sculptural "People Furniture" of Abzug having a good idea.